hiimtmac/TileGrab/README.md

 </kml>
 ```

-This program will create regions and find all the tiles necessary for a given zoom range.
+This program will create regions and paths with a distance buffer, then find all the tiles necessary for a given zoom range.

 > Warning: Every zoom level will increase the amount of tiles & size by 4 as each tile has 4 child tiles for the next zoom level